sandra-calvo/mimmitkoodaa-lab2/README.md

 6. Your application is now staging and will be up and running/awake in a short while.
 Press 'OVERVIEW' to see information about your application.

 7. When fully staged, click on the View app link, next to the green circle, this launches the Node-RED main page in a new tab.
+If your are using the free account your application will not say running, instead it will be **"awake"**.
+That means that if in 10 days the app has no traffic or changes IBM will stop it.
+You can always start it again from the dashboard.

  ![](/screenshots/Picture13.png?raw=true)